influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 #### Basic authentication

 Use the `Authorization` header with the `Basic` scheme to authenticate v1 API `/write` and `/query` requests.
-When authenticating requests, InfluxDB Cloud checks that `password` is an authorized Database Token and ignores `username`.
+When authenticating requests, InfluxDB Cloud Dedicated checks that `password` is an authorized database token.
+InfluxDB Cloud Dedicated  ignores `username`.

 ##### Syntax